Observational Constraints on generalized dark matter properties in the presence of neutrinos with the final Planck release: Abstract

 \section{Abstract}

-In this paper, we investigate an extension of standard $\Lambda$CDM model by allowing: a temporal evolution in the equation of state (EoS) of DM via Chevallier-Polarski-Linder parametrization, and the constant non-null sound speed.
+In this paper, we investigate an extension of the standard $\Lambda$CDM model by allowing: a temporal evolution in the equation of state (EoS) of DM via Chevallier-Polarski-Linder parametrization, and the constant non-null sound speed.
 We also consider the properties of neutrinos, such as the effective neutrino mass and the effective number of neutrino species as free parameters.
-We derive the constraints on this scenario by using the data from the Planck-2018 cosmic microwave background (CMB), baryonic acoustic oscillations (BAO), the local value of the Hubble constant from the Hubble Space Telescope (HST), and some large scale structure (LSS) information from the abundance of galaxy clusters.
-We find constraints on the EoS and sound speed of DM very close to the null value in all cases thus no significant evidence can be stated beyond the standard CDM paradigm, and we conclude that the present observational data favor DM as a pressureless fluid.
-In all cases, we find the tighter upper bounds on the sum of neutrino masses.
-The most tight upper bound is $\sum m_\nu < 0.17$ eV at 95\% CL, imposed with the addition of HST prior in the analysis.
-We also observe the effects of neutrino properties on the extended DM parameters and also on other parameters.
-We find significantly lower mean values of $\sigma_8$ in all cases which are in agreement with the LSS measurements.
-Thus, the well-known $\sigma_8$ tension is reconciled in the considered model.
+We derive the constraints on this scenario by using the data from the Planck-2018 cosmic microwave background (CMB), baryonic acoustic oscillation (BAO) measurements, Pantheon+ compilation of Type Ia supernovae (SNe Ia), and some large scale structure (LSS) information from the cosmic shear surveys: Kilo Degree Survey (KiDS)-1000 and Dark Energy Survey (DES).
+We find constraints on the EoS and sound speed of DM very close to the null value in all the analyses, and thus no significant evidence is found beyond the standard CDM paradigm.
+In all the analyses, we find the significantly tight upper bounds on the sum of neutrino masses, and significantly lower mean values of $S_8$, which are in agreement with the LSS measurements.
+Thus, the well-known $S_8$ tension is reconciled in the considered model.